ArnavSaxena515/Hotspots/README.md

-# hotspots
+# HOTSPOTS

-A new Flutter project.
+A flutter app to serve as a mini journal for great places a user has visited
 ## Getting Started

 This project is a starting point for a Flutter application.